dhis2/dhis2-docs-implementation/content/metadata_assessment/reference-indicators.md

 ### Diagnosing if the problem exists

-Indicators that are not in a data element group can be found by running the data integrity check.
+Indicators that are not in an indicator group can be found by running the data integrity check.
 You can also use the following queries to obtain summaries of these indicators.

 #### SQL - Identification